-- (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which fixed assets are verified in a phased manner over a period of two years.
+- i. (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which fixed assets are verified in a phased manner over a period of two years.
 In accordance with this programme, certain fixed assets were verified during the year and no material discrepancies were noticed on such verification.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) As per the information and explanations provided to us, the title deeds of immovable property except that of free hold land are held in the name of the Company. - ii.
 As per the information and explanations provided to us, the inventories have been physically verified by the management at reasonable interval and no material discrepancy was noticed on physical verification. - iii.
 During the year the Company has not granted loans to any party covered in the register maintained under section 189 of the Act.
 Hence, paragraph 3(iii) of the Order is not applicable. - iv.
 There are no transactions as referred to in section 185 of the Act.
 In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of 186 of the Act with respect to the loans and investments made. - v.
 The Company has not accepted any deposits within the meaning from section 73 to 76 of the Act and the companies (Acceptance of Deposit) Rules 2014 (as amended) during the year.
 Hence, paragraph 3(v) of the Order is not applicable. - vi.
 According to the information and explanations given to us, the Central Government has prescribed maintenance of cost records u/s.
-148(1j of the Companies Act, 2013.
+148(1) of the Companies Act, 2013.
 However, the Company has not maintained the cost records during the year. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us the Company has not been regular in depositing with the appropriate authorities undisputed dues, including provident fund, employees' state insurance, income-tax, sales tax, service tax, goods and service tax, value added tax, cess and other material statutory dues as applicable to it.
-The undisputed amounts payable in respect of the aforesaid dues, outstanding as at 31st March, 2020 for a period of more than six months from the date they became payable were sales tax Rs.
-274.10 lakhs, provident fund Rs.
-23.20 lakhs, staff profession tax Rs.
-2.64 lakhs, GST Rs.
-1.82 lakh, Gram Panchayat Tax Rs.1.30 lakh, employees' state insurance Rs.13.04 lakhs, Service Tax Rs.
-5.04 lakhs and Tax deducted at Source Rs.
-1.37 lakh. - (b) According to the information and explanations given to us and the records of the Company examined by us, disputed amounts in respect of the aforesaid dues which have not been deposited as at 31st March 2020 are given below. - viii.
-The Company has not defaulted in repayment of loans or borrowings to any financial institution or a bank.
-The Company did not have any loans or borrowings from government during the year.
+The undisputed amounts payable in respect of the aforesaid dues, outstanding as at 31st March, 2021 for a period of more than six months from the date they became payablewere sales tax Rs.
+20.75 lakhs, provident fund Rs.
+15.72 lakhs, GST Rs.4.23 lakh, employees' state insurance Rs.9.72 lakhs. - (b) According to the information and explanations given to us and the records of the Company examined by us, disputed amounts in respect of the aforesaid dues which have not been deposited as at 31st March 2021 are given below.